quantaosun/labodock_binder/README.md

-# wedock
+# labodock_binder
 ## Introduction
-Wedock is an enhanced iteration of Labodock (https://github.com/RyanZR/labodock), with a primary focus on improved accessibility and user-friendliness.
+labodock_binder is an enhanced iteration of Labodock (https://github.com/RyanZR/labodock), with a primary focus on improved accessibility and user-friendliness.
 Notable modifications from Labodock version 2.0.0 include:

 **Seamless Access**: Unlike the original Google Colab login requirement, Wedock allows free access from Chrome, Firefox, and Safari, without the need for signup or login.
 This is made possible through the implementation of Binder technology (https://mybinder.org/).